Super Smash Bros. Melee: Multiplayer

 Bowser, Ness, Kirby, and Yoshi fight in a "Sudden Death" match on the Corneria stage, based on Star Fox.

 In the multiplayer mode, up to four players or computer-controlled characters may fight in a free-for-all or on separate teams.
-The central processing unit (CPU) characters' artificial intelligence (AI) difficulty is ranked from one to nine in ascending order of difficulty.
+The computer-controlled (CPU) characters' artificial intelligence (AI) difficulty is ranked from one to nine in ascending order of difficulty.
 Individual players can also be handicapped; the higher the handicap, the stronger the player.
 Victory is determined in five ways, depending on the game type.
 The two most common multiplayer modes are “Time mode”, where the player or team with the most KOs and least falls wins after a predetermined amount of time, and "Stock mode", a battle in which the last player or team with lives remaining wins.
 This can be changed to less conventional modes like "Coin mode", which rewards the richest player as the victor.
 Players must collect coins created by hitting enemies and try not to lose them by falling off the stage; harder hits release higher quantities of coins.
 Other options are available, updating from Super Smash Bros., such as determining the number and type of items that appear during the battle.